source-academy/frontend/README.md

 See [js-slang README](https://github.com/source-academy/js-slang#using-your-js-slang-in-local-source-academy) for instructions how to run your own js-slang in the cadet-frontend.

+### Development of Source Acacademy 2021

+The development of Source Academy 2021 is on-going.
+Use the branch `sa_2021` in this repository for your pull requests.
+The tip of branch `sa_2021` in `cadet-frontend` is automatically deployed as [https://source-academy.github.io/](https://source-academy.github.io/).

 ### Contribution Guidelines

 Refer to our issue tracker and contribute to any open issues you are able to spot there.
 If you have any new issues, please do post there as well.
 We welcome any form of contribution and are open to any new ideas you may have for the project!